HeartValveLab/CalciumAnalysis/PhaseMatching/README.md

 ```

 ## TODO:
-- [ ] BUG: Some tif images not displaying
+- [x] BUG: Some tif images not displaying - not code problem, dataset not scaled properly
 - [x] TEST: New datasets on USB
 - [ ] TEST: New datasets on OneDrive
 - [ ] REVISE: Save session settings needs to reflect new code